Comprehensive information about tuition fees and funding can be found on the University admissions website:

 It is also worth taking a look at the fees, funding and scholarship search tool to discover what funding opportunities may be available.

-There are numerous and varied funding opportunities, but essentially there are five types:
+There are a number of funding opportunities, but essentially there are five types:

-Many Oxford Scholarships for which an eligible graduate application will be considered automatically if the application is submitted by the January deadline (such as the AHRC, ESRC, Clarendon Funding and the Birla Studentship outlined below);
+Many Oxford Scholarships for which an eligible graduate application will be considered automatically if the application is submitted by the January deadline (such as Clarendon Funding and the Birla Studentship outlined below);

-Some Oxford Scholarships which one needs to select specifically on the graduate application form, with, if required, additional materials (such as the Ertegun Scholarship outlined below);
+Some Oxford Scholarships which one needs to select specifically on the graduate application form, with, if required, additional materials (such as the Ertegun Scholarship, AHRC and ESRC Funding outlined below);

-Other Oxford Scholarships, for which one needs to apply independently from the graduate application (such as certain College Scholarships mentioned below);
+Other Oxford Scholarships, for which one needs to apply independently from the graduate application (such as certain College Scholarships);

 External Funding, for which one needs to apply independently from the graduate application and to an organisation external to Oxford (such as the Philological Society Master’s Bursary Scheme mentioned below);